tanelimanninen/PORTFOLIO/SOLITA PRE ASSIGNMENT/README.md

 npm install mongodb (This will download the MongoDB driver and add a dependency entry in your package.json file.)

-npm install mongoose
+npm install mongoose (For MongoDB object modeling tool designed to work in an asynchronous environment.)

-npm install cors
+npm install cors (Allow connection from different domains and ports.)

-npm install --save-dev nodemon
+npm install --save-dev nodemon (For automatically restarting the node application when file changes in the directory are detected.)

-npm install dotenv --save
+npm install dotenv --save (Loads environment variables from a .env file into process.env.)

+Make .env file to the root of project and add variables PORT and MONGODB_URI.
+PORT can be 3000 for example.
+You'll have to make new cluster and get the connection string from there to the MONGODB_URI.
+Make also a new database named 'helsinki_espoo_citybikes' and collection named 'stations' inside it.

 npm i --save csvtojson